Gaulton-Lab/gaultonlab-dev.github.io/BIOM285.md

 May 5-9	- <a href="#w5">Regression, categorical data</a>
 May 12-16	- <a href="#w6">Generalized linear models, linear mixed models</a>
 May 19-23	- <a href="#w7">Linear mixed models, Intro to machine learning</a>
-May 26-30	- Survey of statistics in BMS (no class Mon 5/26, Kyle out on Fri 5/30)
+May 26-30	- Survey of statistics in BMS (no class Mon 5/26)
 June 2-6	- Student group presentations

 **Assignments**: